GJaradat/parana_deliveries/README.md

    - User can see all routes and their details
    - User can search for routes by the name of their assigned vehicle
    - User can filter routes by status
+- Add Basic CSS Styling to the webpages

 (use external API to dynamically generate routes and display them on a map) - COMING SOON

 ### Extensions